dekeh1/CS-443/Syllabus.md

 ## Academic Conduct
 Each student is responsible for the contents of the readings, discussions, class materials, textbook and handouts.
 All work must be done independently unless assigned as a group project.
 You may discuss assignments and materials with other students, but you should never share answers or files. **Everything that you turn in must be your own original work, unless specified otherwise in the assignment.**

-Students may help each other understand the programming language and the development environment but students may not discuss actual solutions, design or implementation, to their programming assignments before they are submitted or share code or help each other debug their programming assignments.
-The assignments are the primary means used to teach the techniques and principles of computer programming; only by completing the programs individually will students receive the full benefit of the assignments.
-If you are looking at each other’s code before you submit your own, you are in violation of this policy.
+Students may help each other understand the programming language and the development environment but students may not discuss actual solutions, design or implementation, to their assignments before they are submitted or share code or help each other debug their programming assignments.
+The assignments are the primary means used to teach the techniques and principles of the course; only by completing the assignments individually will students receive the full benefit of the assignments.
+If you are looking at each other’s solutions before you submit your own, you are in violation of this policy.

 Students may not use solutions to assignments from any textbooks other than the text assigned for the course, or from any person other than the instructor, or from any Internet site, or from any other source not specifically allowed by the instructor.
 If a student copies code from an unauthorized source and submits it as a solution to an assignment, the student will receive a 0 for that assignment.